Climate-Related Risk Assessment and Scenario Analysis

 Six-Way Scenario Analysis

-• Our scenario analysis used Version 2 of the NGFS scenario published in 2021.
-Although three NGFS models exist, we conducted our scenario analysis by adopting the values of the REMIND-MAgPIE model as in the Pilot Scenario Analysis Exercise on Climate-Related Risks Based on Common Scenarios, published by the Financial Services Agency and the Bank of Japan, whose results were published in August 2022.
+• Our transition risk scenario analysis adopts version 2 of the NGFS scenario published in 2021.
+Of the three NGFS models, we analyze scenarios using the values of the REMIND-MAgPIE model.
+These values were also used in the Pilot Scenario Analysis Exercise on Climate-Related Risks Based on Common Scenarios by the Financial Services Agency and the Bank of Japan, the results of which were published in August 2022.

 NetZero 2050 Delayed Transition Current Policies

-Overview Scenario that limits global warming to 1.5°C through rigorous climate policy and technological innovation, achieving net zero global CO₂ emissions in or around the year 2050 Assumes that annual CO₂ emissions will not decrease until 2030.
-Assumes strong governmental policies will be implemented thereafter.
-Assumes that only policies currently in place will be retained.
+Overview Limits rise in global temperatures to 1.5°C through strict climate policies and technological innovation, reaching net zero CO₂ emissions by 2050 Assumes annual CO₂ emissions will not decrease until 2030, followed by strict policies Assumes that only current policies will be retained

 CO2 emissions (Japan)